 Nvidia RTX 4000 GPUs Specs And Performance

-Of course, the really important information is just how good will the 4000 series be?
-Perhaps the most exciting aspect of the new series of cards, is that they are expected to use new architecture, codenamed Lovelace.
-These are expected to use a 5-nm (nanometer) process, as opposed to the 8-nm that are in the current Ampere GPUs.
+Of course, the really important question is: Just how good will the 4000 series be?
+Perhaps the most exciting aspect of the new series of cards, is that they will use a new architecture, codenamed Lovelace.
+These use a 5-nm (nanometer) process, as opposed to the 8-nm that are in the current Ampere GPUs.

 What does translate to in terms of performance?
 Well, if leaks are to be believed, the top-spec AD102 GPU will pack the following, Mike Tyson-sized punch:

 - 12 Graphics Processing Clusters

 - 18432 CUDA Cores

 - Potentially up to 92 Teraflops of compute performance

 In comparison to the RTX 3090, the most powerful of the current generation, which offers the following:

 - 36 Teraflops of compute performance

 - 7 Graphics Processing Clusters

 If true, this is an enormous jump in the specifications of the new flagship chip.
 This could lead to a performance increase of about 150%.
 But this does come at a cost.
 To produce these levels of performance, it will be power hungry.
 Greymon55 suggests you may need a 1500W power supply, and that the AD102 (believed to be the flagship chip) has a TGP number of 450W-850W.